Skip to main menu Skip to content

 Sabyasachi Nag

-Sabyasachi (Sachi) Nag was born in Calcutta, India and now lives in Mississauga, Ontario.
+Sabyasachi (Sachi) Nag was born in Calcutta, India and now lives in on Treaty lands in Mississauga, Ontario.
 His poems have been widely published in Canadian literary magazines and a growing number of anthologies.
 Nag is a graduate of the Writer’s Studio at Simon Fraser University and the Humber School for Writers.
-He is currently an MFA candidate at the University of British Columbia.
+He also holds an MFA in Creative Writing from the University of British Columbia.
+Nag is an educator, editor and technical writer.

 Poetry